Financial Wellbeing

 Assessment and Grading Basis: CS/CU

-This module, will equip you with foundational knowledge of core principles of Financial management, investing psychology and investing fundamentals via a blended learning approach comprising of interactive e-lessons and live ‘Ask-Me-Anything’ sessions with industry professionals.
+This course will equip you with foundational knowledge of core principles of financial management, investing psychology and investing fundamentals via six online lessons.

 Introduction to Investing: